 Exit the other side, over another stone stile.

 When you reach a tree at the corner of the field turn right and go downhill with a hedgerow on your left.
-Go through a kissing gate and turn right, this time with the hedge on your right.
+Go through a kissing gate and turn left, then through another kissing Gate turning right this time with the hedge on your right.

 Take in the views over Broomhouse Farm, and look out for buzzards and skylarks circling above.